benapier/benapier.github.io/index.md

 ## Bio

-Currently studying MSci Mathematics and Computer Science at Durham Universiy under the Millman Scholarship with the Materials Processing Institute.
+Student currently studying MSci Mathematics and Computer Science at Durham Universiy under the Millman Scholarship with the Materials Processing Institute.

 ## Current projects: